Cloud Computing BSc (Hons)

-In your first year we aim to teach you the foundations of the key concepts needed to apply the knowledge and skills to solve industry-focused problems using cloud computing concepts.
+In your first year of the degree course, we aim to teach you the foundations of the key concepts needed to apply the knowledge and skills to solve industry-focused problems using cloud computing concepts.

 This module seeks to provide you with an introduction to the fundamentals of software and database design, including the mathematical principles underpinning computer systems such as Boolean algebra & logic, as well as the principles of database design covering database modelling through the entity-relational model, database normalisation and SQL.

-A fundamental understanding of Object Oriented Programming Principles will be explored through practical programming workshops, the design being supported through the usage of Unified Modelling Language (UML).
-You will be encouraged to document the process of design, development and testing using industry-standard techniques (UML and ER Diagrams).
+A fundamental understanding of Object Oriented Programming Principles will be applied through practical programming workshops, the design being supported through the usage of Unified Modelling Language (UML).
+You will document the process of design, development and testing using industry-standard techniques (UML and ER Diagrams).
 You'll also be introduced to on-demand cloud computing platforms to host and manage your databases.

 This module seeks to provide you with an introduction to the fundamentals of Human Computer Interaction (HCI), web applications and Serverless Computing, covering User Experience and human factors that are fundamental to the web design process and how to apply programming techniques in the creation of web applications.

-A principle understanding of Serverless Computing will be explored through practical workshops enabling you the opportunity to deploy web applications utilising industry-standard cloud platforms.
-You should also be able to apply programming and database coding constructs and should develop a web application documenting the process of design, development and testing using UX and Agile Development techniques.
+A principle understanding of Serverless Computing will be applied through practical workshops enabling you to deploy web applications utilising industry-standard cloud platforms.
+You will also be able to apply programming and database coding constructs and develop a web application documenting the process of design, development and testing using UX and Agile Development techniques.

 This module aims to provide you with knowledge of computer networking essentials, protocols, standards, security considerations.
-We will explore these principles through the design and implementation of a network using a range of hardware and software, which is designed to help you develop core knowledge of Local Area Networking, Wide Area Networking and the protocols related to IP networks.
+We will explore these principles through the design and implementation of a network using a range of hardware and software, developing core knowledge of Local Area Networking, Wide Area Networking and the protocols related to IP networks.

-During this module we aim to teach you the concepts, architecture, and services of Cloud Computing and you will have the opportunity to gain hands-on experience of configuring cloud infrastructure and also explore how to integrate physical infrastructure into a hybrid solution.
+During this module we will teach the concepts, architecture, and services of Cloud Computing and you will gain hands-on experience of configuring cloud infrastructure and also learn how to integrate physical infrastructure into a hybrid solution.
 You will be given the opportunity to develop a core understanding of concepts surrounding cloud computing, covering deployment models and types of cloud solutions and technology underpinning the usage of cloud solutions (virtualisation and networking).

-You will be encouraged to implement a simple hybrid infrastructure to meet the needs of a business whereby the services are hosted within the cloud with physical computers linked to the cloud VPC through a VPN.
-Through this process, you should gain a fundamental understanding of both Linux and Windows-based server operating systems and the installation of services on these systems; which aims to further develop your networking knowledge through the application of skills that you should have gained during the programme.
+You will implement a simple hybrid infrastructure to meet the needs of a business whereby the services are hosted within the cloud with physical computers linked to the cloud VPC through a VPN.
+Through this process, you should gain a fundamental understanding of both Linux and Windows-based server operating systems and the installation of services on these systems; further developing your networking knowledge through the application of skills gained during the programme.

-Content Delivery Networks (CDN’s) can improve the user experience by delivering a cached copy of the content from a nearby edge.
-In this module you will be encouraged to critically appraise the usage of SDN in the development of a SDN linked mini-project and have the opportunity to critically determine whether traditional network designs achieve the same objectives.
-You should also develop a scalable CDN to be able to serve content to multiple simultaneous users globally.
+Content Delivery Networks (CDNs) improve the user experience by delivering a cached copy of the content from a nearby edge.
+In this module you will critically appraise the usage of SDN in the development of a SDN linked mini-project and critically determine whether traditional network designs achieve the same objectives.
+You will also develop a scalable CDN to serve content to multiple simultaneous users globally.

-This module introduces the fundamentals of machine learning (ML) and artificial intelligence (AI), machine learning algorithms and practical implementation of these algorithms supported by the opportunity of hands-on experience using industry-leading cloud platforms.
+This module introduces the fundamentals of machine learning (ML) and artificial intelligence (AI), machine learning algorithms and practical implementation of these algorithms supported by hands-on experience using industry-leading cloud platforms.

 Machine learning can enable systems to learn from data or to solve problems without being explicitly programmed, and can be used in several areas such as predictive modelling, speech recognition, object recognition, computer vision, anomaly detection, medical diagnosis and prognosis, robotic control, time series forecasting and much more.

-We aim to teach core concepts in artificial intelligence from a theoretical, practical and cognitive point of view, designed to develop innovative thought processes to build intelligent systems for future needs.
+We teach core concepts in artificial intelligence from a theoretical, practical and cognitive point of view and develop innovative thought processes to build intelligent systems for future needs.
 At this stage you are not expected to design and develop bespoke machine learning algorithms but rather understand their function and integration into intelligent systems and how cloud systems can be used to accelerate data training.